Prostate Cancer Gene Expression Testing at UCSF

 Prolaris®is a genomic test offered by Myriad Genetics that examines the expression of 31 genes involved in cell-cycle progression (CCP), an important regulatory step in the development of cancer.
 The result is a CCP score that has been studied for its ability to predict recurrence after surgery.
-In one UCSF-led study of 413 men treated with surgery for prostate cancer, the Prolaris® CCP score was shown to have significant accuracy in predicting recurrence.
+In one UCSF-led study of 413 men treated with surgery for prostate cancer, the Prolaris® CCP score was performed at Myriad labs and shown to have significant accuracy in predicting recurrence.
 In addition, combining Prolaris® with existing post-surgical clinical tools (e.g. CAPRA-S [hyperlink]), led to superior predictive ability.

 Decipher®is a “genomic classifier” (GC) developed by GenomeDX that was the result of large-scale analysis of prostate cancer gene expression.
 It tests 22 RNA biomarkers that have been identified and associated with prostate cancer aggressiveness after radical prostatectomy and is approved to evaluate the risk of metastasis after treatment.
 Decipher® generates a score between 0-1 in increments of 0.1.
 The Decipher® test was examined in a study of 545 prostate specimens of men treated with surgery at the Mayo Clinic.
 In this study, the results of the Decipher® GC were able to predict onset of metastasis better than other currently available tools using pathology findings, stage, grade, or PSA.